Relm4/book/src/widget_macro_expansion.md

 #### Manual UI updates

 The last step of the macro is to generate the update logic with the `view` function.
-At the start of this function, we can find the code from the `manual_view()` function of the macro.
+At the start of this function, we can find the code from the `post_view()` function of the macro.

 ```rust,no_run,noplayground
 {{#include ../examples/macro_expansion.rs:manual_view }}